User task allows you to assign a workflow task to a certain user or a group of users.

 2.4 Display Information Section

-The Display Information section defines the user task name and its description that are displayed in the running (published) app.
+The Display Information section defines the user task name and its description that are displayed in the running (published) app, for example, in the user’s task inbox and on the task page.

 The Display Information section properties are described in the table below: